The Arkansas River's Great Bend

 To listen to more information click on the Audio Tour

 Go to the Gallery to view photographs contributed by visitors to the Byway.

 * Fording the Arkansas

 When you see the Arkansas River today, fording it might not seem difficult.
-But the Arkansas River is a shadow of its former self-much changed since settlement days.
-Now, irrigation in Colorado and western Kansas draws off much of the river's flow before it reaches central Kansas.
+But the Arkansas River is a shadow of its former self, much-changed since settlement days.
+Now, dams, irrigation, and low-rainfall in Colorado and in western Kansas draw off much of the river's flow before it reaches central Kansas.